google/skia-buildbot/golden/go/expstorage/fs_expstore/FIRESTORE.md

 Documents with Issue==0 and assemble them together.
 The implementation will have an Expectations map in RAM that acts as a write-through cache.

-BranchExpectations will have their changed Expectations (essentially their delta from the MasterExpectations) stored in the `expectations` Collection with nonzero Issue fields.
+IssueExpectations will have their changed Expectations (essentially their delta from the MasterExpectations) stored in the `expectations` Collection with nonzero Issue fields.
 When the tryjob monitor notes that a CL has landed, it can make a transaction to change all the Issue fields of the associated Documents in the `expectations` Collection to 0.